neilsf/XC-BASIC/README.md

 Note #2: there is no runtime call stack checking (e. g. no `?RETURN WITHOUT GOSUB ERROR`).
 If your call stack is corrupted, the program is likely to break.

-Note #3: Unlike procedures, subroutines are part of the *global* scope.
+Note #3: Unlike procedures, subroutines do not open a new local scope.

 ### IF ...
 THEN ...
 ELSE